5 Easy Dr Gupta Gelatin Recipe Ideas Your Family Will Love

 All measurements are in US tablespoons, cups, and teaspoons.
 This makes one full batch of 6 to 8 cubes.

-1 tablespoon unflavored gelatin powder (grass-fed bovine or Knox brand)
+• 1 tablespoon unflavored gelatin powder (grass-fed bovine or Knox brand) — the core protein and gel-forming agent

-1/4 cup pomegranate or cherry juice, for the pink variation
+• 1/4 cup pomegranate or cherry juice — creates the pink version, replaces part of the hot water

-1/2 cup brewed green tea, replacing the hot water for a lighter flavor
+• 1/2 cup brewed green tea — replaces the hot water for a lighter antioxidant variation

 Unflavored gelatin powder provides approximately 6 grams of protein per tablespoon with very few calories.
 The USDA FoodData Central database confirms the nutritional profile of unflavored gelatin, which is derived from collagen and contains a high concentration of the amino acids glycine and proline that support gut lining integrity and satiety.